KaijuML/PARENTing-rl/README.md

 To train a model within the PARENTing framework, you first need to pretain the model:

-`python train.py --config pretrain_wikibio_sarnn.cfg`
+`python train.py --config pretrain_wikibio_lstm.cfg`

 To PARENT a model within our RL framework, you can run:

-`python train.py --config train_wikibio_sarnn_rl.cfg`
+`python train.py --config train_wikibio_lstm_rl.cfg`

 To (pre)train with different parameters than the one used in the paper, please refer to my comments in the config file, or check OpenNMT [train doc](http://opennmt.net/OpenNMT-py/options/train.html).

+In particular, when further training a model via RL, you can select the best checkpoint from pretraining with `--train_from <path_to_cp>`.
+You can also experiment with a different weighting of MLE / RL losses, using `--rl_gamma_loss` (see paper for details).

 This config files run the training for 100 000 steps, however we manually stop the training before, depending on performance on development set.

-Please not that all pretraining/training config file refer to data preprocessed by onmt and place in wikibio/pretraining_sarrn experiemnt.
-This is to reduce redunduncies because the preprocessing step is the same for all models.
+(Please note that all pretraining/training config files refer to data preprocessed by onmt and placed in the wikibio/pretraining_lstm experiment.
+This is to reduce redunduncies because the preprocessing step is the same for all models.)

 # Translating [WIP]